Obsidian VisualPhotographer Male Nashville, Tennessee, US

 Mayhem # 1146739

-I've been a freelance photographer since 1984, when I began taking photos of rock bands for a city newspaper.
-My projects are almost always paid work, with 3 exceptions:
+I've been a freelance photographer since 1987, when I began taking photos of rock bands for a city newspaper.
+I am also a producer, along with 3 others who collaborate on client-based projects.
+However, this information mostly pertains to my own photographic work.
+Projects are almost always paid work, with 3 exceptions:

 1. We are having a "go see" or test shoot and meeting to find out if we can work on a specific project.
 In these cases, a client is allowing me to either choose models or help to find models that may fit the look of who they want to hire.
 Or, there are upcoming projects that I would like to consider you for and need to have test shots on file.